Commonjava/partyline/README.md

     OutputStream out2 = mgr.openOutputStream(f); // waits until 'out' above closes.

-    // waits for in to close...in this example, infinitely (unless another thread closes 'in') out.close();
+    // waits for in to close...in this example, infinitely (unless another thread
+    // closes 'in')
+    out.close();

     // Success!
 It was unlocked by the close() operation above.
     OutputStream out2 = mgr.openOutputStream(f);

-    mgr.lock(f); // returns false, because there is already an active stream to that file
+    //returns false, because there is already an active stream to that file mgr.lock(f);

     File f2 = new File("/path/to/another.file.txt");
     mgr.lock(f2); // return true.